nisshii0313/notification-slack-atcoder-date/README.md

 ## Fork This Repository
 Fork this repo.
 Next, add a new secret in settings tab.
-"Setting" -> "secrets" -> "Add a new secret"
+"Settings" -> "secrets" -> "Add a new secret"

 Name: SLACK_URL
 Value: ("Webhook URL" you noted.)